On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Local well-posedness for singular systems

 $\bullet$ (Step 1).
 In this step, we will make a proper cutoff to the singular system \eqref{CS} and then we will obtain a sequence of global strong solutions to these cutoff regular systems.
 Let $\{a_n\}_{n\ge1}$ be a sequence of positive numbers satisfying $a_{n+1}<a_n$ for all $n\ge1$ and $a_n\to 0$ as $n\to\infty$.
 For each integer $n\ge 1$, we define

 Then obviously, each $\psi^n$ is locally Lipschitz from $[0,\infty)$ to itself.
-By Proposition \ref{regular}, the approximating system with $\psi^n$ in place of $\psi$ in \eqref{CS} and with the same initial data admits a unique global strong solution $(x^n,v^n)$.
+By Proposition \ref{regular}, the approximating system with $\psi^n$ in place of $\psi$ in \eqref{CS} and with the same initial data admits a unique global strong solution $(x^n,v^n)$ which is a continuous, $\{\F_t\}$-adapted, $\R^{2Nd}$-valued process.